 Year One: The Call to Justice

 Micah Fellows will take innovative courses and small discussion cadres that explore classical and Christian concepts of justice.
-During an alternative spring break trip, you will put your learning into action through serving with specific organizations like Heifer International, Compassion International, and Habitat for Humanity.
+During an alternative spring break trip, you will put your learning into action through service.
+In past years, Micah Fellows have traveled together to Mobile, AL to serve the local community alongside L'Arche Mobile.
 The Call to Justice is an opportunity to think deeply about what it means to live the good life through the active practice of virtue.

 Year Two: The Call to Mercy

 The cornerstone of the Micah experience is service to Birmingham neighborhoods.
 While your discussion cadres focus on what it means to be merciful, you will also learn about and form a partnership with a service organization that matches your personality and goals for service with the needs of a specific Birmingham community.
 This will give you the chance to develop significant relationships with the people who live and work in the community you share.

 During your junior year, you will spend one semester studying humility and another preparing for your international service-learning experience.
 At the end of junior year, all Micah Fellows will receive a service abroad scholarship that will help defray the cost of this trip.
 During this year, you will also continue serving the Birmingham community, but the service abroad experience will give you a more expansive view of what it means to live with humility.

 As a senior, you will have the opportunity to work toward lasting positive change for your service partner in Birmingham.
 Your class of Micah Fellows will act as a community foundation, working with Birmingham service organizations to award grant funding to local agencies.
 When you graduate, you'll also leave Samford with a lasting education in Christian service and community engagement with the knowledge that you have made Birmingham a better place.